The Prescription Drug Searches will be unavailable Friday, July 10th from 9:00 PM until Saturday, July 11th at 1:00 AM.

 Role of Positron Emission Tomography

 Because clinical diagnosis can be difficult, particularly early in the course of the disease or with atypical dementia, there has been considerable interest in developing biomarkers for AD that can be imaged through positron emission tomography (PET).
-These biomarkers include amyloid beta plaque and glucose metabolism in the brain.
+These biomarkers include amyloid beta plaque, tau pathology, and glucose metabolism in the brain.
 PET images biochemical and physiologic functions by measuring concentrations of radioactive chemicals that have been partially metabolized in a particular region of the body.
 Radiopharmaceuticals used for PET imaging may be generated in a cyclotron or nuclear generator and introduced into the body by intravenous injection.

-Demonstration of amyloid beta plaque is a requirement for the diagnosis of definite AD, but amyloid beta plaques may also be present in individuals without dementia, in patients with mild or subjective cognitive impairment who may or may not progress to dementia, and in patients with other types of dementia.
+Demonstration of amyloid beta plaque is a requirement for the diagnosis of definite AD, but amyloid beta plaques may also be present in individuals without dementia, patients with mild or subjective cognitive impairment who may or may not progress to dementia, and in patients with other types of dementia.
 Conversely, they may be absent in a substantial proportion of patients with clinical features of AD.

 18-F fluorodeoxyglucose PET (18-F FDG PET) quantifies brain function by measuring glucose levels.
 Through identifying distinct regions of hypometabolism, FDG-PET is proposed as a method to distinguish AD from other dementias, especially in patients with atypical presentations (e.g., younger age).